-Review the Shepherd University Catalog for your degree program requirements and compare that with the information in your degree evaluation to determine what requirements are still outstanding.
+- Review the Shepherd University Catalog for your degree program requirements and compare them with the information in your degree evaluation to determine what requirements are still outstanding.

-Review the Class Schedule to determine what courses are being offered and begin planning out what courses you would like to take based on what is available and what requirements you need to complete.
+- Review the Class Schedule to determine what courses are being offered and begin planning which courses you would like to take based on what is available and which requirements you need to complete.

-Consider your past coursework and reflect on what has been going well and what subjects you are struggling with.
-Consider your academic goal and what questions or issues you would like to discuss with your advisor.
-Include these questions and comments on your Advising Pre-Planning worksheet.
+- Consider your past coursework and reflect on what has been going well and what subjects you are struggling with.
+Consider your academic goals and what questions or issues you would like to discuss with your advisor.
+Include these questions and comments on your Advising Pre-Planning Worksheet.

-You can send your Advising Pre-Planning worksheet to your advisor in advance of your meeting, or you can bring it to your meeting along with your unofficial transcript and degree evaluation.
+- You can send your Advising Pre-Planning worksheet to your advisor before your meeting, or you can bring it to your meeting with your unofficial transcript and degree evaluation.

-If you have any questions after your advising meeting, feel free to follow-up with your advisor or with the AAC staff.
+- If you have any questions after your advising meeting, feel free to follow-up with your advisor or with the Academic Assistance Center staff.